Heating Home With Oil Furnace

 There are several advantages to using an oil furnace for home heating.
 One of the main benefits is that oil is a relatively inexpensive fuel source, especially compared to natural gas.
 In addition, oil furnaces are generally more efficient than other heating systems, especially newer models that use an electronic ignition system.
 This can result in lower energy bills and a more comfortable home.

-Oil furnaces are relatively easy to maintain and can last for many years with proper care.
+Oil furnaces are relatively easy to maintain and can last many years with proper care.
 However, they require regular maintenance, such as changing the oil filter and having the furnace inspected annually.
 Still, these tasks are typically less complex or expensive than those required for other types of heating systems.

 Cons of Oil Furnaces